Mayurji/mayurji.github.io/_posts/2020-11-06-dicts_sets.md

+---
+layout: post
-Python - Dictionary vs Sets
+title:  Dictionary and Sets in Python
+description: Finding the right data structure is an art!
+category: Blog
+image_url: "/assets/images/lists_tuples/lists_tuples.png"
+date:   2020-10-02 13:43:52 +0530
+---

-*Understanding data structure helps in performant programming!*
+***Understanding data structure helps in performant programming!***

 In this blog post, we'll discuss the python data structures, *dict* and *set*.